MatrixOrbital/EVE-Library/README.md

-# EVE Library and Example Software for Windows and Linux
+# EVE Library for STM32, NXP, Arduino, Raspberry Pi, etc and Example Software for Windows and Linux

 This repository contains: